Trevor Mann

-Biography

-Early life
+Early life and education

 Mann was born in April 1961 in Leigh, Lancashire.
 At age 15, Trevor moved to Durham, where he studied manufacturing and engineering technology at the Durham and Gateshead Technical Colleges.

 Career

 Fresh out of school, Mann started as a management trainee with BBH Coil & Transformer Ltd in 1980.

 Mann joined Nissan's Sunderland plant in August 1985 as team leader in the manufacturing department.
 Mann oversaw the launch of the Sunderland plant's first ever production line, which made the Nissan Bluebird.

 Mann worked his way through various manufacturing-related positions, and finally advanced to managing director and plant manager of Nissan Motor Manufacturing U.K. In 2007, Mann was named Senior Vice President, responsible for Manufacturing, Supply Chain Management and Purchasing of Nissan's European business, which involved a move to Nissan's regional headquarters in Rolle, Switzerland.

 In 2012 he took on a global role - as Corporate Senior Vice President for Global Supply Chain and was chairman of the operating committee for Africa, Middle East and India.
 In January 2013, Trevor was promoted to Executive Vice President and Chairman of the Management Committee for AMIE.
 He was promoted to Chief Performance Officer in January 2014.

 After Nissan took a 34% stake of Mitsubishi Motors, and assumed effective control of the company, Mann was made Chief Operating Officer of Mitsubishi Motors in October 2016.
 He left this role on 13 March 2019.